-In 2022, in recognition of its familial artistic roots, PUPC piloted a “friends & family” initiative to support the individual projects of artists who have previously collaborated with Ain or David Gordon.
-PUPC is partnering on projects with choreographer/writer Emily Coates and performance/visual artist John Kelly.
+In 2022, in recognition of its familial artistic roots, the Pick Up Co. established a “friends & family” initiative to support the individual projects of artists who have previously collaborated with Ain or David Gordon.
+Project Artists include choreographer/writer Emily Coates, performance/visual artist John Kelly and the 11 artists in the LGBTQ+ Artists Archive Project.

-As an outgrowth of “friends and family,” PUPC has launched a multi-artist multi-year project creating then managing teams to facilitate the individual archives of eleven LGBTQ+ artists who collectively mark seminal chapters in the last forty-plus years of New York’s alternative dance/performance scene.
-The goal is to assist the artists in preparing their archives for a permanent home and to find a way to make each of these archives available to the public.
-The artists are Five Lesbian Brothers, Ain Gordon, John Kelly, Ishmael Houston-Jones, Richard Move, Lola Pashalinski, Carmelita Tropicana
+The LGBTQ+ Artists Archive Project – NYC Innovators.
+Recently, the Pick Up Co. launched a multi-artist multi-year project creating producer and archivist teams to teams to collaborate and facilitate archives for 11 LGBTQ+ artists who collectively mark seminal chapters in the last 50 years of New York’s alternative dance/performance scene.
+The goals are to assist the artists in preparing their archives for a permanent home and to find platforms to make each of these archives available to the public.
+The artists are the Five Lesbian Brothers (5-member collective of Moe Angelos, Babs Davy, Dominique Dibbell, Peg Healey, and Lisa Kron), Ain Gordon, John Kelly, Ishmael Houston-Jones, Richard Move, Lola Pashalinski, Carmelita Tropicana.
+The Brooklyn Academy of Music commissioned an introductory exhibition of the project The LGBTQ+ Artists Archive Project - 1st Draft in the BAM Harvey Rudin Family Gallery February–June 2024.
+For more information, a project website is under construction at lgbtqartistsarchive.org, and project public events are listed below.

 For more info about Ain's work: